-Sort Or der Mode of Outr each Target of Outr each Summary of response/attend ance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable) 1 CDBG Subcommittee Meeting on 3/5/18; Posted on City website; Posted in conspicuous place Non- targeted/broad community 2 Council Members; 2 Voting members of the Community Advisory Commission -2 Council Members-2 Voting Members of the CAC-2 City Staff.
-No comments received.
-Not applicable. ci.pittsburg.c a.us - Calendar Section
+Sort Or der Mode of Outr each Target of Outr each Summary of response/attend ance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable) 1 CDBG Subcommittee Meeting on 4/29/19; Posted on City website; Posted in conspicuous place Non-targeted/broad community 2 Council Members; 2 Voting members of the Community Advisory Commission 2 people from the City of Pittsburg Engineering Department attended the meeting along with 2 staff members; 2 Council members; 2 CAC members.
+Ron Nevels from the City of Pittsburg Engineering Department shared information regarding the ADA ramps project that CDBG funds.
+Not applicable. ci.pittsburg.c a.us - Calendar Section 2 Public Hearing was held on 6/3/19.
+Notice was published in the newspaper in English and Spanish.
+Non- targeted/broad community City Council Members, staff and the public attend the council meetings where the public hearing is held.
+No comments were received during the comment period or public hearing.
+Not applicable. ci.pittsburg.c a.us - Agenda Section